edmadrid/lighthouse-dashboard/README.md

 ## Usage

-`./run-tests.sh` will test all sites specifed in /inputs/sites.json and generate a dashboard in /dist/sites.html.
+`./run-tests.sh <filename.json>` will test all sites specified in the JSON file and generate individual dashboards plus a tabbed index.

-You can test a different set of sites by adding a json file to /inputs and specifying the file name when running the script, e.g., `./run-tests.sh file-name.json`.
-This will output a new dashboard at /dist/file-name.json.
+Example: `./run-tests.sh ac.json` will:
+- Test all sites in `/src/inputs/ac.json`
+- Generate a dashboard at `/dist/ac.html`
+- Automatically update the tabbed index at `/dist/index.html`

+**Required:** You must specify a JSON filename.
+The script will show available JSON files if none is provided.